hnpl/dinocpu-assignments/wq23_assignment4_caching.md

 # Conclusion

+The assignment should show that, on a realistic setup, it is very hard to keep all stages of the 5-stage pipeline busy when every memory access is expensive.
+Even with fast caches, keeping a CPI for this pipeline close to 1.0 is unattainable if you want to keep the CPU frequency high.

-The simple benchmarks should reveal the effectiveness of the cache system on different program behaviours.
+On the hardware/software interaction side, the simple benchmarks should reveal the effectiveness of the cache system on different program behaviours.
 Having a cache system, even a simple one like in the DINO CPU, drastically improves the performance of the system on a lot (but not all) of real world applications.